bazelbuild/bazel-blog/_posts/2017-09-27-release-cadence.md

  * We will cut (from [master](https://github.com/bazelbuild/bazel/tree/master)) a candidate for *minor releases* (0.7, 0.8 and so on) **every month** on approximately first business day of the month.
-The planned target dates for those cuts are published [as GitHub issues with label 'release'](https://github.com/bazelbuild/bazel/issues?q=label%3Arelease%20)
+The planned target dates for the cuts are published [as GitHub issues with label 'release'](https://github.com/bazelbuild/bazel/issues?q=label%3Arelease%20)
  * After the release candidate is cut, we will let it bake for *two weeks* before promoting it to the release.
 We will cherry-pick fixes for critical bugs, issuing new release candidates (0.7.0rc1, 0.7.0rc2 and so on), and release 0._minor_.0 version at the end of baking period.
  * If critical bugs are discovered after the release, we will fix them and issue *patch releases* as needed (0.7.1, 0.7.2 and so on).
-Patch releases are always patches on top of existing minor releases - they are never cut from HEAD.
+Patch releases are always patches on top of existing minor releases - they are never cut from master.
  * No new features or breaking changes ever appear in patch releases, and no new features or breaking changes are added to release candidates after they have been cut.